Student Dependent F-2/J-2 Visa

 STEPS TO OBTAIN F-2/J-2 STATUS INSIDE THE U.S.

-1. F-1/J-1 student must first get an F-2 I-20/J-2 DS-2019 prepared by International Student and Scholar Services for their F-2/J-2 dependents – Please complete the Student Dependent Application and submit it to ISSS with the required proof of funding in the amount of $5000 for each F-2 or J-2 Dependent you will sponsor.
+1. F-1/J-1 student must first get an F-2 I-20/J-2 DS-2019 prepared by International Student & Scholar Services for their F-2/J-2 dependents – submit the following documents to ISSS via email to international@ua.edu or in-person at 105 B.B.
+Comer:

 2. ISSS cannot complete the Change-of-Status petition for you.
 ISSS strongly advises you to seek the assistance of competent legal counsel to represent you in applying for a Change-of-Status to F-2 or J-2 dependent status.
 A list of immigration attorneys can be found on https://ailalawyer.com/.
 General guidance for applying to USCIS for a Change-of-status can be found on the USCIS Website.